nehy06/nehy06/README.md

 - 👋 Hi, I’m @nehy06
 - 👀 I’m interested in data science, Python, R, linear programing and optimization, web developement
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning basics of computer science, C and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...